Fumbling through a cut glass vase

-- In the same episode, it's revealed that Mea's previous household did the same to their house when they found that Shizuku was not able to give them a good explanation for their travels; she could not prevent this one.
+- It's revealed that Mea's previous household burned their house when they found that Shizuku was not able to give them a good explanation for their travels; she could not prevent this one.

 - In The Aeneid, Dido and her sister set fire to Aeneas's things after he abandons Dido.
 Said bonfire also doubles as a funeral pyre, as the last thing Dido throws into the fire is herself.